symfony/symfony-docs/http_fundamentals.rst

     // print the HTTP headers followed by the content
     $response->send();

-There are also special classes to make certain types of responses easier to create:

-* :ref:`JsonResponse <component-http-foundation-json-response>`;

-* :ref:`BinaryFileResponse <component-http-foundation-serving-files>` (for streaming
-  files and sending file downloads);

-* :ref:`StreamedResponse <streaming-response>` (for streaming any other large responses);

 .. tip::

     The ``Request`` and ``Response`` classes are part of a standalone component called :doc:`symfony/http-foundation </components/http_foundation/introduction>`
-    that yo can use in *any* PHP project.
+    that you can use in *any* PHP project.
 This also contains classes for handling sessions, file uploads and more.

 If Symfony offered nothing else, you would already have a toolkit for easily